detached64/VNTextPatch/README.md

 # VNTextPatch

-A tool for extracting original text from, and patching translated text into, a variety of visual novel formats.
+This repo contains an unofficial implementation of [VNTranslationTools](https://github.com/arcusmaximus/VNTranslationTools) by detached64, a tool for extracting original text from, and patching translated text into, a variety of visual novel formats.

+Bug reports and contributions are appreciated.

+## Bug fixes

+- [x] Crash when an error occurs.
+- [x] Crash when there are repeated names in names.xml.
+- [ ] Crash when exporting raw files into xlsx and the character count of name is larger than 32.
+	- You can try to export files into json.

+## New features/Todo

+- [ ] Decrypt scripts if necessary.
+- [ ] More formats supported.
+- [ ] Allow specifying encodings manually.
+- [ ] A simple GUI for VNTextPatch.

+## Supported formats

 Currently the following engines are supported:

 | Engine                               | Extension(s)   | Remarks                                                                        |
 | ------------------------------------ | -------------- | ------------------------------------------------------------------------------ |